 The Committee annually reviews the base salaries of our executive officers.
 In determining an executive officer's base salary, the Committee takes into account the executive officer's level of responsibility, experience and performance in relation to that of Apogee and similar companies.
-Base salaries generally are targeted to be at the median of executive base salaries for companies of similar size and complexity that are representative of the industries in which Apogee competes.
+Base salaries generally are targeted to be at the median of executive base salaries for companies of similar size and complexity that are representative of the industries in which Apogee competes, as determined from available proxy statement and published survey data.
 The companies are selected by the Committee based on recommendations from an independent compensation consultant.
-Based on the results of the independent compensation survey commissioned by the Committee in fiscal 2003, the base salaries of our executive officers for fiscal 2005 generally were somewhat above the average base salaries of executive officers in similar positions for comparable companies.
-It is the Committee's intention to bring the base salaries back to the 50th percentile over time.
+Based on the results of the independent compensation survey commissioned by the Committee in fiscal 2005, the base salary of each of our executive officers for fiscal 2006 was nearly equal to the average base salary of executive officers in similar positions for comparable companies.